Canoe at the 2024 Summer Paralympics

-Paracanoeing at the 2024 Summer Paralympics in Paris, France took place at Vaires-sur-Marne Nautical Stadium, the same venue that hosted rowing.
-This was the third appearance of the paracanoe in the Summer Paralympics.
-There was five canoe sprint events for both men and women, three in kayak and two in va'a in each category.
+Canoe at the 2024 Summer Paralympics in Paris, France took place at Vaires-sur-Marne Nautical Stadium, the same venue that hosted rowing.
+This was the third appearance of Para canoe in the Summer Paralympics.
+There were five canoe sprint events for both men and women, three in kayak and two in va'a in each category.

 Qualification

 100 slots (50 male, 50 female) are allocated.
 An NPC can earn a maximum of one eligible canoeist quota per medal event and a maximum of five male and five female quota slots in total.
 However, the NPC can enter up to two athletes in an event if an athlete has qualified in one boat (Kayak or outrigger), but is also eligible for the classification in the other type of boat in which a different athlete has won a quota.